peterhinch/micropython-nano-gui/DRIVERS.md

 ### 3.4.1 Driver for ILI9488

-This chip only supports RGB565 color when driven with a parallel interface.
-On SPI 18-bit RGB666 must be used, necessitating the transmission of three bytes for every pixel; a 50% performance penalty.
-With a maximum SPI baudrate of 20MHz this makes for slow refreshes.
-Some manufacturers (e.g. Waveshare) include an onboard serial to parallel converter.
-This allows SPI baudrates of up to 60MHz (Waveshare figure) with a further speed boost provided by the availability of RGB565.
-This may be accessed simply by using the ILI9486 driver.
+Boards using ILI9488 come in two hardware variants:
+* The SPI interface connects directly to the ILI9488 chip (native SPI).
+* SPI is converted to parallel before connecting to the chip.

+In the first case, the ILI9488 driver must be used.
+In the second, the ILI9486 driver is essential.
+The ILI9486 and ILI9488 drivers have identical API's.
 If unsure whether a given board has a converter, specify the ILI9486 driver and run the hardware test script.
 If the result is a blank screen, the ILI9488 driver is required.

-The ILI9486 and ILI9488 drivers have identical API's.
+Waveshare in particular adopt the parallel approach: it enables SPI baudrates of up to 60MHz (Waveshare figure).
+This contrasts with native SPI's 20MHz max.
+The chip only supports RGB565 color when driven with a parallel interface.
+Native SPI supports only 18-bit RGB666, necessitating the transmission of three bytes for every pixel; a 50% performance penalty.
+Consequently the Waveshare approach offers a substantial speed benefit.

 Thanks are due to Carl Pottle (cpottle9) for identifying this issue and submitting the device driver